London Country North East: County Bus & Coach

 County Bus & Coach took over the former London Country North East garages at Harlow, Grays and Hertford.
 Under AJS's ownership it was managed by Graham Willet, previously London Country Bus Services' chief engineer.
 The company enjoyed some expansion: small independent Sampson Coaches and its garage at Hoddesdon were bought in February 1989; however, as a result of this, Hertford garage was vacated and sold for redevelopment by its owners Parkdale Holdings.
 The Debden and Wyatts Green depots and some local routes of the former East Midland owned Frontrunner operation were acquired in July 1989.
 County Bus & Coach's fleet policy was to use Mercedes-Benz minibuses on most routes, including in Grays when Lakeside Shopping Centre opened and when two London contracted routes were run; there is some evidence that passengers did not like these vehicles, and their use is thought to have reduced patronage in the area.

 AJS group was wound up in 1991, and the company's director Bob Howells bought County Bus & Coach through a new holding company, Lynton Travel Group.
 County Bus & Coach was relaunched with three new local identities: Grays garage became ThameSide, Harlow became TownLink, and Hoddesdon became Lea Valley.
 One small operator, Davian Coaches of Upper Edmonton, was acquired a few months after and merged with County Bus & Coach.

 The company was one of the beneficiaries of the collapse of London Forest, gaining three routes in Walthamstow.
 The services of Golden Boy were also taken over, in September 1992, although this deal involved no vehicles and no garage.
-In July 1993, Lynton Travel purchased 41-vehicle independent Citibus Tours, based in Chadderton near Oldham.
+In July 1993, Lynton Travel purchased 41-vehicle Greater Manchester independent operator Citibus Tours, based in Chadderton near Oldham.
 Other changes made in 1993 included the opening of a new garage in Grays to replace the previous building, and a totally new garage at Ware which replaced that at Hoddesdon.
 Two more operators were taken over in 1994, namely coach operators Airport Coaches of Stansted Airport and Biss Bros of Bishops Stortford.